MasqueradeOfSilence/InterTia/README.md

 The biggest challenge is to implement a system that keeps this as lightweight and simple as possible.
 InerTia is our valiant effort to achieve that.
 This system is based loosely on a few key principles taught by Cal Newport in his blog Study Hacks, in application format.

 At Evenstar Creative, we don't believe in dabbling.
 We believe in focusing on as many areas as desired, yes, but with an intent to master each one.
 We reject the modern-day zeitgeist of both specialization and generalization, and instead focus on true mastery.
+At Evenstar, we believe in being a master of many trades.
 At Evenstar, we believe in lifelong commitment, and being "in it to win it".

 Designed by Alex Neville, a software engineer/writer/runner/weight lifter/digital artist/theme park enthusiast/musician/PLC programmer/IT guy with big dreams and predominantly inattentive ADHD.
 I've always had trouble with the big question: How do I balance doing everything that I love?
 Because I refuse to drop a single thing.
 With InerTia, our hope is that you'll never have to.